-1. Download Form 1040 Schedule E, "Supplemental Income and Loss from the IRS," if your children had exclusive use of the home.
+Download Form 1040 Schedule E, "Supplemental Income and Loss from the IRS," if your children had exclusive use of the home.
 Download Schedule A if you lived in the home for at least 14 days or the equivalent of at least 10 percent of the rented time to deduct the interest and taxes you paid on the home.

-2. Complete Schedule E, listing any received rents.
+Complete Schedule E, listing any received rents.
 Itemize your rental expenses, such as insurance, repairs and utilities.
 Consult an accountant if you are unsure about how to determine the home's depreciation.

-3. Calculate your profit or loss from the rental by subtracting Line 25 from Line 24.
+Calculate your profit or loss from the rental by subtracting Line 25 from Line 24.
 Enter the total on Line 26 of Schedule E. Enter your profit or loss on Line 17 of your Form 1040.

-- If you use the home for personal use, divide the number of rental days by the total days of use to determine your expense deduction.
+If your children pay the rent by bartering services, such as repairs and lawn care, you must determine their wages -- based on fair market value -- and include the amount in your rental income total.
+If you use the home for personal use, divide the number of rental days by the total days of use to determine your expense deduction.
 For example, if your child rented the home for 100 days and you lived in the home for 200 days, multiply any home expenses by 50 percent to determine your deduction.

 You cannot deduct expenses that are greater than the rental income you received from your children if you lived in the home for more than 14 days or 10 percent of the rental time.